Multiple Mechanisms for Emerging Conductance Plateaus in Fractional Quantum Hall States

-To make the discussion of different edge model concrete, from now on we focus our attention on the prototypical example of $\nu=2/3$, its QPC conductance plateaus, and shot noise in those plateaus.
-As mentioned above, we will show that, by measuring both the auto- and cross-correlations of the electrical current across a QPC, one may discern both the edge configuration and its degree of equilibration.
+We focus on the prototypical example of bulk filling $\nu=2/3$ \cite{PhysRevLett.64.220,Wen1990,McD1991,West1992,Kane1994}, its QPC (at filling $\nu_i$) conductance plateaus, and shot noise in those plateaus.
+We show that the auto- and cross-correlation may become \emph{unequal} at a plateau, discerning both the edge configuration and its degree of equilibration (\cref{CCC_Table}) assuming no bulk-leakage \cite{PhysRevLett.123.137701, Banerjee2018, PhysRevB.99.041302,PhysRevLett.125.157702}.